syncfusion-content/uwp-docs/uwp/Timepicker/Customizing-DropDown.md

 ## IsDropDownOpen

-Drop down can be programmatically opened or closed using the property IsDropDownOpen.
+The drop-down can be programmatically opened or closed using the IsDropDownOpen property.

 ## ShowDropDownButton

-DropDownButton visibility can be changed by using the ShowDropDownButton property
+The DropDownButton visibility can be changed by using the ShowDropDownButton property.

 {% tabs %}